 The defining feature of cell phones is, they use wireless/radio waves to transmit voice from you to your respondent utilizing a network of radio stations (cell towers).
 And that “network” of radio stations uses 2G/3G/4GLTE/5G frequency bands.
 Think of them as labels for how much data you can transmit across the network: bandwidth.
 Obviously, a 5G network has more bandwidth than a 2G network.

 Why is this important?
-Because of various reasons, these networks/carriers optimize voice calls data transfer rates at 8kbits/sec and sampling at 4kHz/s.
+For various reasons, networks/carriers optimize voice calls data transfer rates at 8kbits/sec and sampling at 4kHz/s.
 And that is stupidly low data transfer and sampling rate.
 For comparison, the PCM (wav) audio format, which is what I recommend researchers use to record their interviews, has – at a minimum – 1,411.2kbit/sec data transfer and 44.1kHz/s sampling frequency.

 Let’s do the math.
 Phone calls are sampled less frequently by a factor of 11, and have 176 times lower data transfer rate than PCM audio.
 It should have dawned to you that no matter what you do, you’ll never be able to record high quality cell phone interviews; even if you record the interviews using a higher sampling frequency or data rate.
 The data, simply, isn’t there.
 And this is why I strongly recommend that you do not use a cell phone to conduct your research interviews.
 It’s the best thing you can do to improve the quality of your audio.

 However, I do understand that researchers are caught between a rock and hard place.
 And cell phone interviews are sometimes the only possible way to conduct your research interviews.
 What should you do?
 Use VoIP; conduct the interviews using your internet connection – which has more bandwidth.
 How do you accomplish this?
 Here’re 3 ways you can use Voice over Internet Protocol (VoIP), on your cell phone, to conduct your interviews.